DIY: Knit Your Own Hogwarts House Scarf

 My official portrait.

-I wanted an “official house scarf,” meaning I wanted to knit the scarf of the house I was destined to be part of.
-So I moseyed on to the Pottermore, now the Wizarding World, website to be sorted into my official house.
-I was a tad disappointed that I was placed in House Slytherin after taking the quiz (I wanted to be in Gryffindor)!
+I wanted an “Official Hogwarts House Scarf.”
+So, I moseyed on to the Pottermore, now the Wizarding World, website to be sorted into my official house.
+Initially, I was a tad disappointed that I was placed in House Slytherin after taking the quiz (I wanted to be in Gryffindor)!

 I will also make my real friends.
 This makes sense.
 All of my best friends are fellow Slytherins.